benoitc/hooks/doc/README.md

 ### advanced features

+#### Internal  hooks

-2 internal hooks are exposed:
+2 internal hooks are exposed

 - `init_hooks`: the hook is executed when hooks is started, a function of arity 0 is expected.
 - `build_hooks`: the hooks is executed when the list of hooks has changed.
 A function of arity 1, receiving the list of hooks is expected.

 When added to the hooks application environnement, the hooks are immediately available and won't wait for any registered process.

+#### wait_for_proc application setting

-the `wait_for_proc` apllication environnement settings in the `hooks` application allows you to wait for a specific registered process (example your main application process) to be started before making the hooks available.
+The `wait_for_proc` apllication environnement settings in the `hooks` application allows you to wait for a specific registered process (example your main application process) to be started before making the hooks available.
 It means that until the process isn`t registered the beam containing the list of hooks won't be compiled with the list of added hooks.

+#### custom start/stop functions

+When enabling a plugin the application is generally started like any OTP application.
+In some cases however you may want to use your own start/stop functions.

+To do it create an `Application` module and add to it the functions `start/0` and `stop/0`. `Application:start/0` should return ok or an error if it can't be started.